Skip to main content

 • Support for switching between Klipper and RRF systems

-• Support for one-click switching between Mainsail and Fluidd online
+• Support for online one-click switching between Mainsail and Fluidd

 • Support for automatic firmware burning on boot (fly-c8, fly-geminiv3)